Meet the Double Bass Studio

 Sara Nell Chase

-Sara Nell Chase is a junior double bassist from Asheville, NC.
-She began playing double bass in sixth grade and, before coming to the UNCSA bass studio, has been primarily self-taught with two notable exceptions: She got her start with the late Eliot Wadopian, Grammy award-winning bassist from Paul Winter Consort and Free Planet Radio; and, beginning in 2021, a year of intensive study under Kevin Kehrberg, chair of Warren Wilson College's Music Department and IBMA award-winner.
+Sara Nell Chase is a senior double bassist from Asheville, NC.
+She began playing double bass in sixth grade and, before coming to the UNCSA bass studio, had been primarily self-taught with two notable exceptions: she got her start with the late Eliot Wadopian, and beginning in 2021 had a year of intensive study under Kevin Kehrberg, chair of Warren Wilson College's Music Department and IBMA award-winner.
+She is a member of UNCSA’s high school bass quartet and enjoyed the quartet’s recent performance at the Winston-Salem Symphony’s Symphony by the Glass event celebrating Edgar Meyer’s performance with the orchestra.
+A versatile bassist, she has performed as bassist with UNCSA’s Jazz Ensemble and in the jazz combo program at UNCSA under Steve Alford.
+Additionally, she has performed professionally many times at old time, blue grass, and folk events.
+In February, 2024, she was one of two bassists selected to perform in the Fletcher Opera production of Donizetti’s Maria di Rohan.

 Gavin Hardy